 \subsection{Space-ground Fluid Model Downloading}

-The aforementioned learning and inference components cannot be made possible without effective model delivery over Fluid AI.
-To fulfill this vision, we design the final component of Fluid AI, called \textit{Fluid Model Downloading}, to enable efficient model downloading to edge devices via Fluid AI.

-Given the capacity-limited feeder links and a massive number of ground users, Fluid AI should enable efficient model downloading by fully utilizing the limited spectrum bandwidth.
-To improve caching and spectrum efficiency, our core idea is to explore knowledge reuse, which is a recent trend in multi-task learning and parameter-efficient fine-tuning, where parameter blocks can be shared across deep neural networks for versatile tasks~\cite{10471279}.
+The aforementioned learning and inference components cannot be made possible without effective model delivery over fluid AI.
+To fulfill this vision, we design the final component of fluid AI, called fluid model downloading, to enable efficient model downloading to edge devices via fluid AI.
+Given the capacity-limited feeder links and a massive number of ground users, fluid AI should enable efficient model downloading by fully utilizing the limited spectrum bandwidth.
+To improve caching and spectrum efficiency, our core idea is to explore knowledge reuse, which is a recent trend in multi-task learning and parameter-efficient fine-tuning in which parameter blocks can be shared across deep neural networks for versatile tasks~\cite{10471279}.
 The details are elaborated below.

-\subsubsection{Parameter-sharing Model Caching and Migration}
+\subsubsection{Parameter-sharing model caching and migration}

-The first problem is where to cache the model in Fluid AI networks to facilitate ultra-fast model downloading.
-In parameter-efficient fine-tuning, layer freezing transfer learning, or multi-task learning, a significant proportion of parameters in deep neural networks can be shared among different tasks because they contain foundational knowledge applicable across various downstream applications~\cite{qu2024trimcaching}.
-Building on this concept, rather than caching the entire model at satellites, we can allow each satellite to cache only certain parameter blocks of different models and neighboring satellites can migrate some layer parameters via laser ISL when necessary, as illustrated in Fig. \ref{fig:illustration_layer_sharing}.
-This method can effectively utilize the limited storage capacity of satellites.
-To maximize the cache hit ratio, an optimal scheme must be devised to meet users' accuracy and latency requirements.
-The mobility patterns of satellite nodes and the hierarchical space-ground architecture distinguish the optimal caching scheme from the terrestrial counterparts, e.g., our previous work~\cite{qu2024trimcaching}.
+The first problem is where to cache the model in fluid AI networks to facilitate ultra-fast model downloading.
+In parameter-efficient fine-tuning, layer-freezing transfer learning, or multi-task learning, a significant proportion of parameters in deep neural networks can be shared among different tasks because they contain foundational knowledge applicable across various downstream applications~\cite{qu2024trimcaching}.
+Therefore, when multiple AI models with shared parameters are stored on the same satellite, the common parameter can be shared among these models, improving storage efficiency.
+Building on this concept, rather than caching all the parameters of each model on the satellites, we can allow each satellite to cache only certain parameter blocks of different models, while neighboring satellites can migrate some layer parameters via laser ISLs when necessary, as illustrated in Fig. \ref{fig:illustration_layer_sharing}.
+This parameter-sharing caching mechanism efficiently leverages limited storage resources to increase the cache hit ratio of edge satellites when serving ground users.
+By retrieving frequently requested model components from visible satellites rather than a remote cloud center, our scheme effectively reduces model downloading latency.
+To maximize the cache hit ratio, an optimal scheme must be devised to meet users’ accuracy and latency requirements.
+The mobility patterns of satellite nodes and the hierarchical space–ground architecture distinguish the optimal caching scheme from its terrestrial counterparts, such as in our previous work~\cite{qu2024trimcaching}.

-\subsubsection{Parameter-sharing for AI Downloading}
+\subsubsection{Parameter-sharing for AI downloading}